Fire Pit Buyer’s Guide: Types, Sizes, & Materials Of Outdoor Fire Bowls, Tables, & Pits

 It is very durable and also the most thermally conductive common metal.
 When freshly installed, the copper will possess a pinkish-orange color.

 However, as it becomes exposed to oxygen over time, a greenish-brown color will begin to develop.
-Keep in mind that a copper fire pit needs to get cleaned frequently to maintain its original look.
+Keep in mind that a copper fire pit needs to be cleaned frequently to maintain its original look.

 Pros: